THE COMMUNICATION NOISE

-Each mission has its own motive, time, budget, and goals.
-The mission is then fulfilled by purchasing items in the set of different categories.
+Each mission has its own customers’ motive, time and budget constraints, and goals.
+The mission is then fulfilled by purchasing items in a set of different categories.
 It’s like leaving the trail within the store.
 That’s also why just one category focus seems to narrow for understanding how customers really behave and shop.
 You can see the shopping missions as the frames that direct attention within the store.
 Our shopping paths research discerns different patterns of movement within the store -> all of them directly connected to shopping missions.

 FITTING INTO A SHOPPING MISSION

 Now, following the supplier’s angle, let’s link shopping missions to the products.

 The more frictionless a product blends in the relevant shopping mission, the better the possibility of the sales success.